samintejas/wallpapers/README.md

 A collection of wallpaper that i use !
 Collected from varous sources

 > _i lost track of the sources :( if ur the owner of any of the wallpaper please
-> reachout so that i can credit or remove as per ur wish !_
+> reachout so that i can credit or remove as per ur wish !.
+You might find a lot of wallpaper here form frost-iwnl/wallz and marcoplaintano/wallpapers_

 ## Examples